1. News

 Let’s put some numbers to this to make it clearer:

 £100k of qualifying R&D expenditure is spent by a business on developing a software platform.
 Amortised over 5 years, £20k would be charged to the income statement each year.
-This is allowable for tax purposes and would generate an R&D tax credit up to 33% of each year’s deductible costs – £6.6k in each year.
+This is allowable for tax purposes and would allow £20k of R&D costs to be claimed each year, meaning the benefit would be received over five years.
+However, utilising section 1308 CTA 2009 instead would allow for the whole £100k costs to be included in the R&D claim all at once meaning the whole benefit would be received in the first year.

 Need help with claiming R&D tax credits for intangible assets?
 Use an expert